-Article 8 Minimal Operations or Processes
+Article 24 Minimal Operations or Processes

-1. For purposes of this Article, "simple" generally describes activities which need neither special skills nor special machines, apparatus or equipment specially produced or installed for carrying out the activity.

-2. Operations or processes which contribute minimally to the essential characteristics of the goods, either by themselves or in combination, are considered to be minimal operations or processes and do not confer origin.
-These include:
+- 1. For purposes of this Article, "simple" generally describes activities which need neither special skills nor special machines, apparatus or equipment specially produced or installed for carrying out the activity. - 2.
+Operations or processes which contribute minimally to the essential characteristics of the goods, either by themselves or in combination, are considered to be minimal operations or processes and do not confer origin.
+These include: - (a) operations to ensure the preservation of goods in good condition during transport and storage, such as drying, freezing, ventilation, chilling and like operations; - (b) simple operations consisting of sifting, sorting, grading, screening, classifying, washing, cutting, slitting, bending, coiling, or uncoiling;

-- (a) operations to ensure the preservation of goods in good condition during transport and storage, such as drying, freezing, ventilation, chilling and like operations; - (b) simple operations consisting of sifting, sorting, grading, screening, classifying, washing, cutting, slitting, bending, coiling, or uncoiling; - (c) breaking-up and assembly of consignments; - (d) packing, unpacking or repackingoperations; - (e) simple packaging operations, such as simple placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards; - (f) affixing or printing marks, labels, logos or other like distinguishing signs on products or their packaging; - (g) mere dilution with water or another substance that does not materially alter the characteristics of the goods; - (h) husking, partial or total bleaching, polishing, and glazing of cereals other than rice; - (i) operations to colour sugar or form sugar lumps.
+- (c) breaking-up and assembly of consignments; - (d) packing, unpacking or repacking operations; - (e) simple packaging operations, such as simple placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards; - (f) affixing or printing marks, labels, logos or other like distinguishing signs on products or their packaging; - (g) mere dilution with water or another substance that does not materially alter the characteristics of the goods; - (h) husking, partial or total bleaching, polishing, and glazing of cereals other than rice; - (i) operations to colour sugar or form sugar lumps.

-Article 9 Direct Consignment
+Article 25 Direct Consignment

-1. For the purposes of Article 2 of this Chapter, the following shall be considered as consigned directly from the exporting Party to the importing Party:

-- (a) goods that are transported without passing through the territory of a non-Party; - (b) goods whose transport involves transit through one or more non-Parties with or without trans-shipment or temporary storage of up to 12 months in such non-Parties, provided that: - the goods are subject to controls by the customs administration of a non-Party to ensure compliance with the domestic laws and regulations which that customs administration of a non-Party is responsible for enforcing; and - (ii) the goods do not undergo any operation there other than unloading and reloading, repacking, splitting, labelling or marking required by the importing Party, or any operation necessary to preserve it in good condition.
+- 1. For the purposes of Article 18, the following shall be considered as consigned directly from the exporting Party to the importing Party: - (a) goods that are transported without passing through the territory of a non-Party; - (b) goods whose transport involves transit through one or more non-Parties with or without trans-shipment or temporary storage of up to 6 months in such non-Parties, provided that: - (i) the goods do not enter into trade or commerce there; and - (ii) the goods do not undergo any operation there other than unloading and reloading, repacking, or any operation required to keep them in good condition. - 2.
+Compliance with the provisions set out in paragraph 1(b) shall be evidenced by presenting the customs authorities of the importing Party either with customs documents of the non-Parties or with any other documents.